CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Probing Galaxy and Galaxy Cluster Evolution with Sunyaev-Zeldovich effects

 \section{Probing Galaxy and Galaxy Cluster Evolution with Sunyaev-Zeldovich effects}

 CMB photons encounter two effects on their way from the last scattering surface to our telescopes: they are deflected by the gravitational potentials of the large-scale structures, and scattered by free electrons and neutral/partially ionized atoms.
-The phenomenon of scattering of CMB photons by unbound and highly energetic electrons is called the Sunyaev-Zeldovich (SZ) effect \citep{SZ1970, Sunyaev72} which is the main scientific focus of this section.
+The phenomenon of scattering of CMB photons by unbound and highly energetic electrons is called the Sunyaev-Zeldovich (SZ) effect \citep{SZ1970, Sunyaev72}, which is the main scientific focus of this section.
 The SZ effect comes in multiple flavors, carrying the imprint of various contributing factors of the electron velocity distribution, and disentangling these effects promises new breakthroughs in astrophysics and cosmology.
 With its high-frequency leverage, FYST will pioneer some of these studies, and in so doing, will also probe the distribution and time-evolution of dust grains within galaxy cluster environments.

 In Section \ref{sec:subsec-szmain} the main themes of the SZ science are discussed, along with the impact that FYST will have on improving the galaxy cluster number counts, determining cluster temperatures via relativistic-SZ spectral distortions, and measuring the cosmic growth of structures via the kinematic effect.
 All these science targets will be accomplished in synergy with lower-frequency data from the current and upcoming CMB experiments.
-Section \ref{sec:subsec-szpower} discusses the specific contribution of FYST in constraining the thermal-SZ angular power spectrum and the leverage from cross-correlation studies; in Section \ref{sec:subsec-dustmass} it is outlined how our understanding of the distribution and composition of dust grains in galaxy-cluster environments will be improved; and lastly, in Section \ref{sec:subsec-ntsz}, an example of a new SZ observable for galaxy clusters is outlined, for the nonthermal effect caused by cosmic-ray electrons.
+Section \ref{sec:subsec-szpower} discusses the specific contribution of FYST in constraining the thermal-SZ angular power spectrum and the leverage from cross-correlation studies; in Section \ref{sec:subsec-dustmass} it is outlined how our understanding of the distribution and composition of dust grains in galaxy-cluster environments will be improved; and lastly, in Section \ref{sec:subsec-ntsz}, an example of a new method for detecting the nonthermal SZ effect for galaxy clusters is described.